UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/4_collaborating_with_git_and_github.md

 ## Avoiding conflicts

 While Github has tools to minimize and resolve conflicts, it is best to avoid them in the first place.
-A typical work pipeline while collaborating in githuh is as follows:
+A typical work pipeline while collaborating in github is as follows:

 a) Update your local repo with git pull origin master.
 b) Make your changes and stage them with git add.